phpMussel/Docs/readme.pt.md

 ```

 ##### "theme" `[string]`
-- A estética a ser usada no front-end do phpMussel.
+- O tema a ser usado no front-end.

 ```
 theme